danieleTS/baryons_simba/README.md

 This program comes with ABSOLUTELY NO WARRANTY.
 This is free software, and you are welcome to redistribute it under certain conditions.
-Read the LICENCE file for details.
+Read the LICENSE file for details.